JoshuaSmith1227/Salliemae-Software-Engineering-Intern/joshua_salliemae.md

 ---

-## Verification Notes for Joshua

-**Please verify/correct these inferred details:**

-1. **Intermediate runtimes:** Did you measure the ~20 hours and ~2 hours milestones, or should these be removed?
-2. **API costs:** Did you track actual costs (~$240 → ~$60), or should this be marked as estimated/removed?
-3. **Rate limiting approach:** How exactly did you handle rate limits? (semaphore, sleep, queue, library-handled?)
-4. **Production practices:** Which of these did you actually implement: logging, monitoring, progress tracking, cost monitoring, caching?
-5. **Pseudocode accuracy:** Is the ThreadPoolExecutor conceptual code reasonably accurate to your approach?

-**Remove any items you didn't actually do** - we want this to be 100% accurate, not embellished.

----

 *This internship provided hands-on experience with production-scale LLM systems, performance optimization, and full-stack development.
 The scholarship classification tool demonstrates the systems thinking and optimization mindset essential for building efficient AI applications.*